logseq/docs/db-version-changes.md

 * Assets can have custom user properties.
 * Assets are blocks and thus can show their linked references when zoomed in on the asset block.
 * Assets are resized by hovering over them and then dragging the left-right arrows that are visible over the scrollbars.
+* Pdf annotations are visible under an asset block by default.
+Previously this view was in a separate page and required clicking in the pdf viewer.

 #### Queries